brap/brap/README.md

 * Inject via constructor
 * Inject via method calls
 * Define parameters into the container (Useful for a filesystem path or similar ideas)
-* Factories, for when you don't want the same instance
 * You get a reason to say "brap" in real life

 ## Usage